About the Advisory Council

 As is true of all volunteer experiences, you choose the level and kind of engagement with the SCAC that best fits your expertise, schedule, and life/work balance.
 Several levels of engagement are possible.

 Listserv only: Subscribers will be queried occasionally for input, but in practice the list has served and will continue to serve primarily as a means for raising awareness of SC events, programming, funding opportunities, and professional development resources.
 Listserv members are able to send messages to the listserv in order to ask questions, solicit feedback, or share information.

 WHAT IF I WANT TO DO MORE?

-Members of the SC Advisory Council are invited but not required to serve on one of the subcommittees that steward an aspect of the SCI.
-Service on a subcommittee is recognized by the RU administration as a vital and important contribution to the institution, and letters documenting service are distributed to the faculty and staff who so generously give of their time and expertise.
+Members of the SC Advisory Council are invited but not required to serve on one of the subcommittees that steward an aspect of the Scholar-Citizen program.
+Service on a subcommittee provides a vital and important contribution to the institution, and letters documenting service are distributed to the faculty and staff who so generously give of their time and expertise.

 Subcommittees are convened by a member of the Scholar-Citizen Steering Committee.
 Currently, the following subcommittees are in the process of being convened.
 Please contact firstname.lastname@example.org if you are interested in serving.

 - Revision and further development of a draft Scholar-Citizen Program and Curriculum Proposal

 - Review of new applications for SCI designation of credit-bearing experience